coderviky/LDP-Hands-On-Projects/Expense-Tracker/README.md

 -   Fast and efficient API built with Fastify
 -   Database management using MongoDB and Mongoose
 -   Written in TypeScript for type-checking
+-   Tests using Jest and Supertest
+-   Github Actions for Testing

 ## Prerequisites